neuefische/web-exercises/sessions/js-objects-and-arrays/objects-and-arrays/README.md

 - assign a variable to a value of an array with several objects,
 - the value can correspond to a simple data type as well as to an array or object.

-If you want to check whether you solved the tasks correctly, open the "Tests" tab of Codesandbox.
+If you want to check whether you solved the tasks correctly, run `npm run test` and check the test results.

 The exact task can be found in the respective exercises.